benitoss/ColorLight_FPGA_boards/README.md

 ## New supported boards in IceStudio and Apio

--Colorlight 5A-75B
+- Colorlight 5A-75B
--Colorlight 5A-75F
+- Colorlight 5A-75F
--Colorlight i5
+- Colorlight i5
--IceSugar Pro
+- IceSugar Pro

 ## How to Update IceStudio and Apio to support these boards